Want to get involved with your community and help serve the

 All kinds of people volunteer, across a wide age range, with a

-Basically, a Volunteer is a non-uniformed member of the community
+experiences.
+A Police Support Volunteer is a member of the

-which Volunteers are performing is the staffing of rural police
+Volunteers are performing is the staffing of rural police stations,

-stations, dealing with enquiries and calling back members of the
+dealing with enquiries and calling back members of the public and

-public and letting them know the result of their call.
-This
+letting them know the result of their call.
+This provides

-provides reassurance and helps build public confidence in the
+reassurance and helps build public confidence in the Police.

-The role of a Volunteer is designed to enhance the work of the
+The role of Volunteer is designed to enhance the work of the

 police and provide additional support in the area where the

-Volunteers play an important role in assisting police officers
+Volunteers play a vital role in assisting police officers and

-and staff who are then able to concentrate on core policing duties.
+staff, who are then able to concentrate on core policing duties.
+As

 Read our Volunteer FAQs.